SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 is it possible to link them directly? add workflow correlation id to message - try and tie in with ai and event correlationid, or use oc correlationid?

-need endpoint to come from config

 once we start having consumers - won't be able to just regenerate recipes and end up with different uri's for each content item

 todo
-    eventTime to 7dp? do in create property using js - required? how best to handle keys. current method insecure. workflows for admin only? might have to abandon http request task for custom task? separate workflows for published/unpublished etc.?
     create/modified/deleted
     remove ncs__ prefix on properties (& rename skos__prefLabel? but then inconsistent with esco)